bmancini55/building-lightning/src/app1/part3.md

   }
 ```

-Note: In this example we use TypeScript's [Parameter Properties](https://www.typescriptlang.org/docs/handbook/2/classes.html#parameter-properties) feature.
-This feature creates class properties from `readonly` parameters.
-I like it because it saves a few keystrokes by removing the boilerplate of defining the property in the class, then assigning its value in the constructor.
-There are pros and cons to this approach, so feel free to construct your objects how think is best and in a way that is likely to reduce errors.

 ## Exercise: Create the LND client

 The last step before we can see if our application can connect to LND is that we need to create the LND client!
 We will do this in the entrypoint of our server code `server/src/Server`.

 In this exercise, construct an instance of the `LndRestClient` type and supply it with the options found in the `options` variable.
+Note: You can create a new instance of a type with the `new` keyword followed by the type and a parameters, eg: `new SomeClass(param1, param2)`

 ```typescript
 // server/src/Server